Quantum limits of superresolution in a noisy environment

 Thus, mode operators $\hat{b}_\pm$ represent the derivative of the spatial modes, $\hat{a}_\pm(s+ds)\approx \hat{a}_\pm(s)+\partial_s \hat{a}_\pm(s)ds$.
 We have also defined the following parameters:

 Here, $\gamma$ represents the variation of the overlap from the changes of the separation $s$, $\Delta k^2$ accounts for the variance of the momentum operator $-i\partial_x$, and $\beta$ represents interference between the derivatives of the PSFs.
-The effective Hamiltonian shows that when the separation $s$ changes, the attenuation to the environment $\hat{u}_\pm$ varies as well as the derivative modes $\hat{b}_\pm$ are excited through the beam-splitter-like Hamiltonian, which is the last term in Eq.~\eqref{ham}.
+The effective Hamiltonians show that when the separation $s$ changes, the attenuation to the environment $\hat{u}_\pm$ varies and the derivative modes $\hat{b}_\pm$ are excited through the beam-splitter-like Hamiltonian, which is the last term in Eq.~\eqref{ham}.
+Note that the model assumes that the light evolves under a passive transformation before reaching the image plane and that since we use the Heisenberg picture, the emitted light from sources can be an arbitrary quantum state.

-\emph{Quantum Fisher information in a noisy system.---} In the perspective of quantum metrology, the resolution can be quantified by quantum Fisher information of the separation $s$ \cite{tsang2016}.
-Quantum Fisher information $H(\theta)$ of a quantum state $\hat{\rho}(\theta)$ for an unknown parameter $\theta$ gives a lower bound of the estimation error for $\theta$, $\Delta^2\theta\geq 1/MH(\theta)$, which is so-called quantum Cram\'{e}r-Rao inequality \cite{helstrom1976, braunstein1994, paris2009}.
+\emph{QFI in a noisy system.---} From the perspective of quantum metrology, resolution can be quantified by the QFI of the separation $s$ \cite{tsang2016quantum}.
+QFI $H(\theta)$ of a quantum state $\hat{\rho}(\theta)$ for an unknown parameter $\theta$ gives a lower bound of the estimation error for $\theta$, $\Delta^2\theta\geq 1/MH(\theta)$, which is the so-called quantum Cram\'{e}r-Rao inequality \cite{helstrom1976quantum, holevo2011probabilistic, braunstein1994statistical, paris2009quantum}.
 Here, $M$ is the number of independent trials.
-Note that the quantum Cram\'{e}r-Rao inequality implies that the estimation error diverges if the quantum Fisher information converges to zero.
-Now, we present our main result by introducing the following proposition: \begin{proposition} If a quantum state $\hat{\rho}(t)$ satisfies $\partial_t\hat{\rho}(t)\approx it\hat{\sigma}$ with some time-independent Hermitian operator $\hat{\sigma}$, the quantum Fisher information of $t$ converges to zero as $t\to0$ if the rank of the quantum state does not change around $t=0$. \end{proposition}
+Note that the quantum Cram\'{e}r-Rao inequality indicates that the estimation error diverges if the QFI vanishes.

+Before we present our main result, we define excitation noise as a type of noise that transforms any quantum state to be a full rank state.
+The physical interpretation of the noise is that it introduces false excitation indistinguishable from the signal.
+Thermal background noise is such noise, which is described by a beam-splitter interaction with an environmental mode in a thermal state of a nonzero photon number \cite{walls2007quantum}, because thermal background noise transforms a state into a full rank state.

+Now, we present our main result: \begin{proposition} For imaging processes in the presence of excitation noise, the QFI for the separation $s$ of two identical sources in arbitrary quantum states converges to zero as $s\to0$. \end{proposition} \begin{proof} Let $\hat{\rho}(s)$ be an arbitrary quantum state of light at the image plane, emitted by two identical sources separated by $s$.
+First, because the two objects are identical, replacing $s$ by $-s$ does not change the description of the system.
+Thus, we have $d\hat{\rho}/ds\propto s \hat{\sigma}$ with a Hermitian operator $\hat{\sigma}$ for small $s\ll 1$, which is explicitly shown in Appendix \ref{appendix:hamiltonian}.
+Meanwhile, since noise may occur in any relevant modes in the system, the quantum state $\hat{\rho}(s)$ is full rank after undergoing excitation noise.